 This is a project designed to represent the impact of sexist comments in the Public Forum Debate space.
-If you feel comfortable, please share comments you’ve received from judges, coaches, or other competitors that are sexist, insulting or otherwise shameful to bring awareness to gender inequality in Public Forum.
+If you feel comfortable, please share comments you’ve received from judges, coaches, or other competitors that are sexist, insulting, or problematic to bring awareness to gender inequality in Public Forum.
 We also want this to be a space where anyone feels that they can share their experiences without anyone finding out.
 Feel free to use this page to express anything that happened to you that you don’t feel comfortable sharing in other settings.

-Note: Please keep all submissions completely anonymous, as the goal is not to call out specific individuals.
+Please keep all submissions completely anonymous, as the goal is not to call out specific individuals.
 Rather we want to bring awareness to the issue as a whole to better combat it.

 HALL OF SHAME